DHI-GRAS/worldwater-toolbox/README.md

 ### An Optical and SAR Based Fusion Approach for Mapping Surface Water Dynamics

-We present a simple yet robust method for fusing optical and Synthetic Aperture Radar (SAR) data for mapping surface water dynamics over.
-The full mapping workflow is implemented in openEO cloud-computing platform that provides the necessary combination of large-scale computing resources with instant access to planetary scale archives of satellite imagery.
+We present a simple yet robust method for fusing optical and Synthetic Aperture Radar (SAR) data for mapping surface water dynamics.
+The full mapping workflow is implemented in the openEO cloud-computing platform that provides the necessary combination of large-scale computing resources with instant access to planetary scale archives of satellite imagery.

 To get started, you need to follow these steps:
 1)  Sign in to the openEO platform:If you do not have an account, you may need to create one by following the registration process.